waldronmatt/musicWebTemplate/README.md

 ## Getting Started

+To edit the header and nav:
+1) Replace with your artist / band name in id "logo"
+2) Update the nav links to your own

-To edit the mailing list:
+To edit the home section:

-1) Create your own Google Sheets mailing list by following the tutorial by David McCoy: https://medium.com/@dmccoy/how-to-submit-an-html-form-to-google-sheets-without-google-forms-b833952cc175
-2) Replace your newly created google sheets link via "url" in mailingList.js
-3) Substitute your picture name in class "hero" in style.css
+1) Substitute your picture name in class "hero" in style.css
+2) Edit your tagline,call-to-action (CTA), and CTA link in the class "home" in index.html

 To edit the about section: